What's so special about the SOLARHOME?

 Why not just use a backup generator and gas for cooking and heating, like all other off-grid houses?

 Firstly, despite impressions to the contrary, gas is not really a clean alternative to coal or oil; in fact it's probably just as damaging to the environment, especially if it's extracted by fracking.
 And although it might emit less CO2 than coal or oil when burnt, it can emit a significant amount of methane during extraction.
 So if you go off-grid but still use gas, oil, or even a wood fire, you may not really be reducing your emissions to any significant degree.
 And secondly, a generator (which is usually diesel or petrol powered) complicates a system significantly – the power system is no longer simple, silent, and maintenance free.
 A generator not only emits CO2 and other pollutants, but also needs regular servicing, refueling, and replacement (not something most homeowners want to get involved with).
-Most, if not all of the problems encountered with an off-grid power system will be related to the generator.
+And most, if not all of the problems encountered with an off-grid power system will be related to the generator.

 Aren't batteries dangerous, toxic, and bad for the environment?

 Greens Beach SOLARHOME uses sealed gel-type lead-acid batteries to store electricity so that it is available when the solar panels aren’t producing any.
-Properties of lead-acid batteries should not be confused with lithium-Ion batteries, which have been more recently developed to provide lighter-weight storage for mobile devices and cars, and contain hazardous materials which are expensive and difficult to recycle or dispose.
+Properties of lead-acid batteries should not be confused with lithium-ion batteries, which have been more recently developed to provide lighter-weight storage for mobile devices and cars, and contain hazardous materials which are expensive and difficult to recycle or dispose.
 Lead-acid batteries are predominantly just lead and water enclosed in a plastic container.
 They are recyclable, and because of the value of lead, 99% of them are in fact recycled.
 In comparison, most other recyclable materials have an actual recycled rate far lower because of their low value.
 Gel lead-acid batteries are sealed, maintenance free, cannot leak, even if damaged, have no gaseous emissions, and are classified as non-hazardous for transport.
 There's more lead in the roof flashing and windows of an average old church (where it is actually exposed to the environment) than in a bank of household batteries.
 And despite claims to the contrary, the new Tesla Powerwall lithium-ion batteries for home storage are not (yet) suitable for a totally off-grid application.

 With all the recent news of power blackouts in South Australia, it's becoming obvious that renewable energy just might not be economically or practically viable, so why bother with solar panels?

 Critics of the current foray into 'renewable energy' claim that it is achieving nothing other than forcing up electricity prices and creating an unreliable electricity grid.
 They are quite possibly right.
 There is plenty of evidence to suggest that the trillions of dollars spent on grid-connected solar panels and wind turbines in the past 20 years throughout the world has not only forced up electricity prices and created an unreliable grid, but has also done absolutely nothing to reduce actual (as distinct from theoretical) fossil fuel consumption and carbon emissions.
 So it's certainly debatable whether installing grid-connected solar panels will do anything towards 'saving the planet'.
 And, unless heavily government subsidised, they probably won't save you any money either, because the cost of staying connected to the grid will continue to rise as grid-connected renewables increase (because the power companies sales volumes decrease, and their cost base remains the same or increases no matter how cheap solar panels and wind turbines become).
 Even if you install enough solar panels to be a net exporter to the grid, those big fossil-fuel-powered generators have to keep running so that electricity is available when you do suddenly require it.
 But there is a big difference between grid-connected renewables and off-grid renewables.
 It's a complex issue, and there's no shortage of wildly differing opinions from thousands of zealously confident online 'experts', but surely if enough houses (and businesses) do go totally off-grid like the SOLARHOME, then large fossil-fuel-powered generators can actually be permanently shut down forever, and this will definitely have a significant effect on air pollution and carbon emissions.
 One of the main issues of going off-grid is that it virtually forces you to become extremely energy efficient to make it viable, and you have a limited daily supply.
 When connected to the grid you can always keep increasing your consumption, and in practice, use as much electricity as you like (something that does actually happen when people have convinced themselves that all their electricity is 'green').
-If you are interested in reading more about this complex and controversial issue, you can download my university Masters thesis here: Hot Air, Smoke & Mirrors; Renewable Energy and the Electricity Grid which proposes that the most likely outcome of a low-carbon future will be a move to very efficient decentralized (off-grid) solar-generated electricity supply systems consisting of smaller autonomous units that include battery storage.
-Because in practice, an interconnected national electricity grid which is huge, grossly inefficient, expensive to maintain, dangerous (probably causing up to 50% of Australia's annual bushfires), and incredibly leaky (with transmission inefficiencies possibly as high as 50%), is simply incompatible with battery storage, which requires extreme energy efficiency to be functionally and financially viable.
+If you are interested in reading more about this complex and controversial issue, you can download my university Masters thesis here: Hot Air, Smoke & Mirrors which proposes that the most likely outcome of a low-carbon future will be a move to very efficient decentralized (off-grid) solar-generated electricity supply systems consisting of smaller autonomous units that include battery storage.
+Because in practice, an interconnected national electricity grid which is huge, grossly inefficient, expensive to maintain, unsightly, dangerous (probably causing up to 50% of Australia's annual bushfires), and incredibly leaky (with transmission inefficiencies possibly as high as 50%), is simply incompatible with battery storage, which requires extreme energy efficiency to be functionally and financially viable.
 The only thing that grid-connected batteries can achieve is to stabilise the grid by evening out the massive input fluctuations from renewables.
-They will not provide enough storage to be of any significance.
+They will not provide enough storage (for the grid) to be of any significance.
 For battery storage to create a zero carbon grid, a quick calculation indicates that Australia's national grid demand of 35,000 MW would require more than 5,000 battery banks equivalent to the 100 MWh system Tesla has recently proposed for South Australia.
 At an estimated cost of $240 million each, the total cost would be $1,260 billion, for batteries alone, not counting the cost of solar panels and wind turbines capable of producing at least 35,000 MW continuously for at least eight hours a day.
 And you'd have to replace those batteries every 15 years.
 So that's about $630 billion every 15 years just to make up for transmission losses.
 If we really do want a zero carbon electricity grid, it's obviously not going to happen that way.
 And it's ironic that the same people that denigrate 'climate deniers' for their ideological blindness in not seeing the 'inconvenient truth' of human-induced global warming, refuse to accept the 'inconvenient truth' of the limitations of grid-connected renewables.
 If the government is prepared to spend billions on subsidies, perhaps it would be way more realistic and cost effective if they spent it on setting up small community-based systems (with a predetermined consumption limit for each household) for rented premises and homeowners that can't afford their own off-grid system.
 This may alleviate the fears of those people that are vehemently opposed to the 'off-grid solution', who believe that it will leave those that can least afford it with a very expensive grid-connected electricity supply.
 It doesn't have to be that way.
 But there will undoubtedly be resistance from those with a vested financial interest in a centralised grid with monopolised energy suppliers (who have a huge capital investment in the current system), along with others who are perhaps ideologically driven by envy of those who can afford what they can't.
 A protracted discussion with them generally morphs into a diatribe against the 'greedy rich' and 'evil profit-making power companies'.
 Maybe they are, but that's not really the problem.

 How is the SOLARHOME heated?